Does car insurance cover tire theft?

 Protecting your vehicle from unexpected losses is essential since large, crippling losses can occur at any time.
 Auto insurance is designed to help you recover from losses above and beyond normal maintenance or wear-and-tear.

-When your tires are stolen, your policy may cover this loss if you’ve purchased comprehensive coverage or a policy rider for tires and rims.
+When your tires are stolen, your policy may cover this loss if you’ve purchased comprehensive insurance coverage or a policy rider for tires and rims.

 Auto insurance policies often contain a mix of different terms and conditions, such as:

 - Mandatory coverage

 - Optional coverage